 Over time, Android and Apple's iOS have evolved to keep up with new security threats that put your personal information at risk.
 But if you're still using a smartphone that's been left behind by the manufacturer, you're a much easier target.

-Android phones typically stop receiving security updates after 2-3 years.
-Apple phones last longer, at 5-6, but after these timescales there's an increased risk of using the device.
+Some Android phones stop receiving security updates after just two years.
+Apple iPhones last longer, at five to six, but after these timescales there's an increased risk to using the device.